TianxiaoNYU/simspace/README.md

 These resources walk through how to configure and run simulations as well as visualize outputs.

+To reproduce the figures in the manuscript, one can find the scripts at [`examples/figures.ipynb`](./examples/figures.ipynb).

 ## 🚀 Quick Start

 Here’s a basic example to simulate a 2D tissue with 3 spatial niches and 8 cell types: